 Cause #2: Lack of Data Abstraction.
 Without a data service, company managers were locked into keeping all their data stored in the same database, because they feared that pulling out data elements may cause unforeseen breakages.
-Nobody knew how removal of certain data types may impact one or more applications.
-Thus, the company ended up with a single database used to house disparate data structure types (transactional, analytical, XML documents, logs).
+Nobody knew how the removal of certain data types may impact one or more applications.
+Thus, the company ended up with a single database used to house different data structure types (transactional, analytical, XML documents, logs).

 Of the 800 GB of data in the database, approximately 500 GB was made up of data that didn’t need to be there ─ 300 GB of audit (write-once) log data and 200 GB of XML documents (simple document data).

 Using PaaS, the company could have built a data service, and then began the process of separating out the different types of data into data stores that are designed to handle them (e.g., SQL Server OLTP for transactional data and OLAP for analytical data, MongoDB for XML documents and ELK for logging).
 PaaS could have provided the various data stores as managed services and the data service as a registered component discoverable by the multiple applications via a service registry.

 Applications wouldn’t need to account for data storage locations, as the data service would manage all data abstraction.
 In the end, the data service would have made the data store far more efficient and the applications faster.

 Cause #3: No On-Demand Deployment Capability.
 Each time the company wanted to undertake a refactoring effort, it meant extended test and deployment cycles, as the complete functionality of the platform would need to be tested and deployed at once.
 These efforts were significantly hampered by the fact that they did not have easily reproducible environments that could be used and upon which integration and regression tests could be run.